Rogerlaulau/React-Travel-list/README.md

+# Travel Blog  - ReactJS, NodeJS
+Using frontend library ReactJS to create a web service in which a list of Hong Kong to-do items is shown.

-# How to start ...
+# How to start running ...
 1. Make sure you start data service to provide image, data
 using Python(Flask)
 ```